MediaArea/MediaConch/DesignNarrative.md

 MediaArea proposes to include within its project a component focused on implementing parts of the MediaArea conformance checker within an independent and OAIS-focused repository system.
 As many of Archivematica's development philsophies (modularity, OAIS, open source, and focus on memeory institutions) align well with the spirit of PREFORMA's Challenge Brief and Archivematica was an early adopter of Matroska/FFV1/LPCM within a preservation context, we have selected Artefactual as an ideal collaborator to ensure that the results of our work are well-prepared for integration within existing open source repository solutions.
 Archivematica can benefit from PREFORMA's development of conformance checkers to strengthen that step of the OAIS processs.
 Additionally the incorporation of the conformance checker into Archivematica shall allow memory institutions with a new means to access the results of the project.

 We believe that incorporating Artefactual into our phase 2 proposal provides a meaningful deliverable, the incorporation of a PREFORMA conformance checker into a key OAIS solution.
-The collaboration also provides the team with a strategic and indenpendent test case implementation.
+This collaboration also provides the team with a strategic and indenpendent test case implementation.
 Although Artefactual will not take part directly in the development of the conformance checker, our project proposal includes funding to sponsor Artefactual to test, provide feedback upon, and implementation selections of the conformance checker.
 Additionally we anticipate that Artefactual's existing work on the Format Policy Registry may provide a positive influence on our work on the policy checker.

 ### Project Advisors